 How the Cervical Spine Is Linked to Vertigo

-The cervical spine is made up of seven vertebrae.
+The cervical spine has seven vertebrae.
 The top two bones are the atlas and axis, also referred to as the C1 and C2.
 The C1 and C2 are critical as they allow mobility for the head.
 The C1 acts as a washer of sorts for the skull to rest upon and connects it to the C2.
 About 50% of the neck’s flexibility and rotation happens here, while the other 50% occurs between the C1 and C2.

 The neck consists of muscles, nerves, tendons, ligaments, and bones.
 The C1 and C2 shelter the brainstem and spinal cord.
 The brainstem is accountable for the relaying of messages to the brain to regulate every attribute of the body while providing flexibility and strength.
-If the brainstem gets damaged and malfunctions, it can lead to vertigo.
+If the brainstem suffers from damage and malfunction, it can lead to vertigo.

 The cervical spine has three critical jobs: